Force-Constrained Visual Policy: Safe Robot-Assisted Dressing via Multi-Modal Sensing: Experiments

 Figure~\ref{fig:real_result} shows the density (left) and box (middle) plots of the force distributions of all participants.
 As shown, most of the forces exerted by FCVP are below the force threshold, while the other two baselines violate the threshold more frequently, demonstrating the strong effectiveness of our method for reducing the force violation.
 Figure~\ref{fig:real_result} (right) also reports the Likert Item responses of all participants.
 On average, FCVP achieves a median score of 6 for all three Likert items, meaning that the participants ``Agree'' that the robot successfully dressed the garment onto their arm, ``Agree'' the force the robot applied to them during dressing is appropriate, and ``Agree'' that the dressing process was comfortable for them.
 The medians of FCVP are higher than or the same as both baselines for all 3 Likert items.
 We conduct a Wilcoxon signed rank test to test if the distribution of the paired difference in scores between two methods is different from a distribution symmetric about zero.
 For all three Likert items and both baselines, we obtain a p-value smaller than 0.01 ($p < 0.01$), i.e., we find a statistically significant difference between FCVP and the two baselines, and the median of the difference is greater than zero.
+We note that our human study is performed on a younger age distribution than the group that will likely need assistive dressing.
+However, as our experiments have shown, the dynamics model is able to generalize to new participants within the same age distribution; thus we believe that if it is trained with an older age distribution, it should perform well on that older age distribution as well.
+We hope to verify this in future studies.